Home Battery Scheme

 How much can I borrow?

-The subsidy from the State Government will only apply to the battery component of the system purchased.
+The subsidy from the State Government will only apply to the Home Battery component of the system purchased.

-Subject to credit approval, additional finance will be available to assist participating households pay for the balance of the home battery storage system, which may include new solar panels as well as the battery component.
+Subject to credit approval, low interest loans are available to assist participating households pay for the balance of the home battery storage system, as well as new or additional solar panels if needed.

 Can I access the subsidy more than once?

 Yes.
-If you own multiple properties, you can access the subsidy more than once.
-However, the property must be a residential property and you can only access the subsidy once per property.
+If you own multiple properties, you can access the Home Battery Scheme’s Subsidy more than once.
+However, the property must be a residential property and you can only access the battery subsidy once per property.

-You will be required to provide the National Metering Identifier (NMI) of the property when applying for the subsidy.
+You will be required to provide the National Metering Identifier (NMI) of the property when applying for the Home Battery Scheme subsidy (this can be found on your bill).

 How do I access the subsidy if I don’t have a computer or the internet?